 3. If this was created by a tax bill then there must be tax benefits, right?

 Of course there are!
-The tax bill created three main federal tax benefits for investors.
-In order to qualify, you must realize capital gains and re-invest that money in a Qualified Opportunity Fund within 180 days.
+The tax bill created three main tax benefits for investors.
+In order to qualify for any of them, you must realize gains and re-invest that money in a Qualified Opportunity Fund within 180 days.
 However, the IRS has eased the 180-day rule due to the coronavirus and resulting market disruption.
 This means that gains realized from October 5, 2019 through the end of 2020 are eligible, as well as all 2019 K-1 partnership gains.
 After meeting that timeline, you are eligible to receive the three tax benefits.
 The first two tax benefits relate to the original realized gains.
-First, you can defer tax on that gain until December 31 2026 or the time you dispose of the Fund (but then you must pay up).
-Second, up to 15% of that gain can be excluded from tax so you may only owe tax on the remaining 85% of the gain if you meet certain holding period requirements.
-Finally, the last benefit relates to your investment in the Qualified Opportunity Fund itself.
+First, you can defer tax on that gain until December 31, 2026 (but then you must pay up).
+Second, up to 15% of that gain can be excluded from tax so you may only owe tax on the remaining 85% of the gain.
+Finally, the last (and perhaps greatest) benefit relates to your investment in the Qualified Opportunity Fund itself.
 If you hold that investment for 10 years, 100% of the gain from the Qualified Opportunity Zone investment is excluded from income tax.
 That’s right, an entirely tax-free gain!

 4. What kind of investments are covered by this tax bill?

-The answer to this question has two parts—the types of investments you can realize gains on and then the types of qualifying investments you can make with those gains.
-Only capital gains may be reinvested in a fund can be any type of gain, not just real estate related gains.
-So if you’ve been holding highly-appreciated Apple stock, you can reinvest that gain in a Qualified Opportunity Fund and qualify for the tax breaks just mentioned.
+The answer to this question has two parts – the types of investments you can realize gains on and then the types of qualifying investments you can make with those gains.
+First, the gains that you reinvest in a fund can be any type of gain, not just real estate related gains.
+So if you’ve been holding highly-appreciated Apple stock, you can reinvest that gain in a Qualified Opportunity Fund and qualify for all the tax breaks just mentioned.
 Second, real estate investors and venture capitalists are both evaluating investment “opportunities” that are eligible for these tax benefits.
 Qualified Opportunity Zone investments can be made in a variety of tangible property as well as corporate stock and partnership interests of businesses operating in Qualified Opportunity Zones.

 5. Great!
 Am I missing anything else?